 Third parties may attempt to connect with you to sell your notes and other course information from this class.
 Distributing course materials to a third party without my authorization is a violation of our University’s Rules of Conduct.
 Please be aware that such class materials that may have already been given to such third parties may contain errors, which could affect your performance or grade.
 Recommendations for success in this course include coming to class on a routine basis, visiting me during my office hours, connecting with the Teaching Assistant (TA), and making use of the Student Academic Resource Center (SARC), the University Writing Center (UWC), the Math Lab, etc. If a third party should contact you regarding such an offer, I would appreciate your bringing this to my attention.
 We all play a part in creating a course climate of integrity.

-ProctorHub is a UCF test monitoring system that utilizes a webcam to monitor test-taking activity during online testing.
+Monitor is a UCF test monitoring system that utilizes a webcam to monitor test-taking activity during online testing.
+It is an add-on to the Respondus Lockdown browser.
 Videos are only accessible to your instructor and are stored in a secure environment.
 If you do not have a webcam, there are computers with webcams in the UCF library, or you can visit the LibTech desk at the library to check one out.
 LibTech can also direct you to a computer in the library with a webcam.
 Please note that these computers cannot be reserved ahead of time.
-It is your responsibility to ensure that you will have access to a computer with a webcam and know how to log into and use ProctorHub prior to the time that the tests start.
-Currently, ProctorHub is not yet compatible with Apple iOS (iPhone, iPod Touch, iPad) or Android smartphones.
-If an issue occurs during a test, finish the test and contact me via ________________ .
+It is your responsibility to ensure that you will have access to a computer with a webcam and know how to log into and use Monitor prior to the time that the tests start.
+If an issue occurs during a test, finish the test and contact me via ______________ .

 For each quiz, test, or exam, you are expected to remain on the testing screen for the duration.
 You may not visit other sections of the course, other websites, or communication tools for assistance.
 I will be monitoring the Webcourses@UCF quiz audit log for compliance.
 Failure to only access the quiz, test, or exam during testing will result in an academic integrity violation.